My Dev Enviroment

 The Real Benefits

-• Less distraction: No notification popups or visual clutter
+- Less distraction: No notification popups, no animations, no visual clutter

 Getting Started